 To ensure volunteers integrate into ICS smoothly, all volunteers are encouraged to complete IS100, IS200 and IS700 training and provide documentation prior to being assigned a role during an oil spill response.
-These required trainings are free at http://training.fema.gov/IS/>.
-Volunteers will only be assigned to sites which have been characterized and are under permissible exposure limits (PEL).
+These required trainings are free at (http://training.fema.gov/IS/).
+Volunteers will only be assigned to sites that have been characterized and are under permissible exposure limits (PEL).

-In order to volunteer during an oil spill incident, volunteers_MUST fulfill the following requirements:
+To volunteer during an oil spill incident, volunteers MUST fulfill the following requirements:

-- Be at least 18 years of age - Sign a CDFW Volunteer Service Agreement or DSW Agreement - Sign a Photo Release Form - Take the Oath of Allegiance and Declaration - Fill out the Volunteer skills Form - Complete the Vehicle Authorization Form (only required if using private vehicle during duty assignment) - Complete health and safety training requirements - Review and sign Site Safety and Health Plan
+- Be at least 18 years of age

+- Sign a CDFW Volunteer Service Agreement/Loyalty Oath DSW Agreement

+- Sign a Photo Release Form

+- Sign a Social Media Policy Form

+- Complete the Vehicle Authorization Form (only required if using private vehicle during duty assignment)

+- Complete health and safety training

+- Review and sign Site Safety Plan

-Position Description Skills Required Training Required Deployment ICP or EVC Volunteer Management Administrative Support Ability to work in chaotic environment and under 1) Site Safety ICP or EVC (Assigned directly to assist volunteer management effort). direction of agency employees.
-Must be detail oriented and able to keep up with a system Provides phone bank, files management, and/or record-keeping support, as necessary and assigned, to the Volunteer Unit at the Incident Command Post, or to the managers of the county Emergency Volunteer Center.
-Duties may vary and of written records of conversations and decisions.
-Good working knowledge of computer word processing and spreadsheet software.
-Excellent organizational and communication skills are very
+Position Description Skills Required Training Required Deployment Ability to work in chaotic 1) Site Safety ICP or EVC Management Administrative environment and under Support direction of agency (Assigned directly to assist employees.
+Must be detail volunteer management oriented and able to keep up effort).
+Provides phone bank, with a system of written files management, and/or records of conversations and record-keeping support, as decisions.
+Good working necessary and assigned, to knowledge of computer word the Volunteer Unit at the processing and spreadsheet Incident Command Post, or to software.
+Excellent the managers of the county organizational and Emergency Volunteer Center. communication skills are Duties may vary and multiple very helpful. positions may be needed.